frankRose1/vidme-movie-rental/readme.md

 # VidMe - Movie Rental API
-This is the back end restful API for a movie rental service.
-This is a project in my ongoing journey to get better with python web development.
-The goal is to use docker, flask, a SQL database, and maybe even add redis to create a movie rental business.
-Users can register for an account and then select one of 3 subscrition plans.
-Integration with stripe is used to set up subscription plans and recurring payments.
+As part of an ongoing journey to learn python web development the plan is to create a restful API for a movie rental business using flask, docker, stripe, and a postgres database.
+Currently, users can sign up, authenticate themselves, and access the billing API to do a number of things regarding subscribing to a plan, viewing billing info, and updating their billing information and plan.
+There's also a custom admin API to manage user accounts/subscriptions which will grow as more is added to the application.
+Future plans for this app are to maybe include redis and celery to allow for efficient emailing and of course adding the ability to rent/return movies.

+If running locally make sure to check ```example.env``` to see what you need for the ```.env``` file

 ## Getting set up